IShakoor/Churn-Predictor/README.md

 # 🧠 Customer Churn Predictor
-This project presents a complete machine learning pipeline for predicting customer churn in a banking environment.
-Using behavioral and demographic data from multiple sources, the goal is to help financial institutions proactively identify customers at high risk of churning.
-Through data exploration, preprocessing, and model development, this solution enables targeted retention strategies to improve customer loyalty.
+This project presents a complete machine learning pipeline for predicting customer churn in a banking environment by leveraging multi-source behavioral and demographic data.
+It aims to help financial institutions proactively identify customers at high risk of churning through data exploration, preprocessing, and the development of an XGBoost-based model.
+The model achieves a strong ROC-AUC, enabling banks to implement targeted retention strategies that reduce costly churn and enhance customer loyalty.

 ## 📌 Problem Statement
 Customer churn is a major challenge in the financial services industry.
 Retaining existing customers is significantly more cost-effective than acquiring new ones.
 By identifying early signals of potential churn, businesses can proactively engage at-risk customers and improve long-term loyalty.